By Gerad Sockol

 As increases in the number of college-bound students have watered down the college degree’s value in the workplace, institutions must effectively prepare students for succeeding past college.
 A college must allow their students to pick up skills rather than memorize; students must no longer commit to memory facts, figures, and formulas (as these become ever more present with information at our fingertips) but understand how these should inform their actions.
 The World Economic Forum (WEF) states that “in many industries and countries, the most in-demand occupations or specialties did not exist ten or even five years ago, and the pace of change is set to accelerate.”
 The WEF follows this up with the fact that 65% of those entering primary school will have jobs that do not exist yet.
 This illustrates the necessity of focusing on soft skills if truly attempting to glean the most out of experiential learning.

-By increasing the amount of focus on many soft skills (how to write a professional email, how to balance multiple projects at once, how to read office culture and what to say and not say!) at the office), experiential learning can be more effective in delivering its goal(s) to the student.
-Even though we may not know what job those just beginning their education may have, it is now more clear that these jobs will necessitate that the individual is able to work successfully within a team, balance multiple commitments, and learn to take constructive criticism.
+By increasing the amount of focus on many soft skills (i.e. how to write a professional email, how to balance multiple projects at once, how to read office culture, and what to say and not say!), experiential learning can be more effective in delivering its goal(s) to the student.
+Even though we may not know what job those just beginning their education may have, it is now more clear that these jobs will necessitate that the individual can work successfully within a team, balance multiple commitments, and learn to take constructive criticism.

-The offers I received from prestigious companies were not based primarily on my knowledge, that was merely a prerequisite, but my likely fit within the team and other soft skills I would be able to bring and improve upon during my time with the firm.
+The offers I received from prestigious companies were not based primarily on my knowledge but my fit within the team and other soft skills I would be able to bring and improve upon during my time with the firm.
 These soft skills allow one to build their social capital and expand their personal network.
 Just as a tree spreads its roots as it grows, growing one’s social capital creates a plethora of benefits that the individual will reap as they continue to grow professionally.

 About the Author